The last few weeks have seen unprecedented interest in cryptocurrencies and a corresponding surge in enquiries from both new and existing customers.

 - We‘re slashing the number of situations in which we restrict your account - in fact, we’re cutting it by almost half - as we reward lower-risk customers for good standing.

-- You’ll have to contact customer service less because you’ll be able to self-serve in the app for things like changing your email address or 2-Step Verification, without needing any help from us.
+- You’ll have to contact customer service less because you’ll be able to self-serve in the app for things like changing your email address or 2-factor authentication, without needing any help from us.

 - We’re introducing rules that mean if you make a mistake in your declared info - such as a digit wrong in your date of birth - you can correct it without having your account restricted.